Planning & Zoning

 Planning & Building Inquiries

 The Planning department has a focus on customer service.
 If you have a question, comment, concern, or complaint related to the ordinances, development or building permits please feel free to visit us in person at 12260 South Diamond Lake Road, Dayton, MN 55327.
-The Planning Department can also be reached by calling 763-712-3221.
+The Planning Department is currently outsourced with Landform and they can be reached at (612) 638-0228.